Amsterdam/signals/README.md

 # meldingen
 meldingen system amsterdam

-The beginning of Singalaen Amsterdam Rewrite.
+The beginning of Signalen Amsterdam Rewrite.